 How to apply

 Your local health centre can provide a list of dentists who treat medical card holders.
-You can also use the HSE Service Finder Map to find dentists near you.
 Dentists who offer services to medical card holders are listed as taking part in the Dental Treatment Services Scheme.

 The Irish Dental Association is the main representative body for general dental practitioners, dental specialists and HSE dental surgeons.